This section of Ch. 6 will cover the following topics:

 I think that people should not take their pets to work, even for special occasions, because it is disruptive and someone might get bitten by a dog or a rabbit.

 Even though the topic and opinion are evident, there are too many details (under what conditions, types of pets, different consequences).
 The phrase “special occasions” is vague.
-Also, “I think” is unnecessary.
+Also, “I think that” is unnecessary.

 Revised, that sentence might read like this: